ericwallen/firebase-camp/README.md

 ![logo](images/documentation-header.png)

 ### Setting up Firebase in React can be tricky.
 This pacakge is designed to make configuring Firebase in your app a cinch.
-It also has a robust UI for Firebase Authenticaiton.
+It also has a robust UI for Firebase Authentication.

 ### Screenshot
 ![Authentication Modal](images/auth-modal.png)